 Once they are dry, place the tea lights in and arrange them at various heights.
 Make sure you have the switch on the bottom of the tea lights set to ON, so you can use the remote control or timers to turn your cool spooky Halloween lights on and off.

-These DIY Halloween candles using pool noddles have been my favorite Halloween DIY.
+These DIY pool noodle Halloween candles have been my favorite Halloween DIY.
 They add such ambiance in the evenings.
 Please let me know if you make them!

 Thanks for stopping by!